Tbwheeler94/Tbwheeler94/README.md

 - 👨‍💻 Graduate from [UCSD Extension's Data Science and Visualization Bootcamp](https://bootcamp.extension.ucsd.edu/data/)
 - 🌎 B.S.
 Environmental Science from Santa Clara University
 - Originally from San Diego

+### Some of my projects (see "pinned" section for repos)

+- ⚡️🏙 Data Center Energy Dashboard: Developed interactive R shiny app that visualizes trends in data center energy use and reporting transparency for the [Industrial Sustainability Analysis Lab](https://carlobroderick.wixsite.com/isalab)
+- 🛒🛍 Ecommerce Dashboard: Developed machine learning algorithms to predict customer reviews and willingness to reorder.
+Developed dashboard to interact with algorithm using Flask and Python.

 ### 📫 Connect with me on [Linkedin](https://www.linkedin.com/in/thomaswheeler94/)!